 The woman asked our client to turn off of Sepulveda and stop on a nearby sides street so she could talk to him without him being involved in an accident.
 He turned the corner and pulled over to the side of Valerio Street, rolling down his passenger side window.
 She came to the side of his car and asked him how he was doing.

-Our client started to realize that she may be a prostitute after she quickly steered the question to “what do you want” and commented “well, nothing in life if free.”
-The woman in fact was a police officer assigned to the Los Angeles Police Department, Human Trafficking Task Force and has served as a decoy in many areas of Los Angeles, including off Figueroa Avenue for the 77th Street Station in South Central, the Hollywood area, and the Wilshire area.
+Our client started to realize that she may be a prostitute after she quickly steered the question to “what do you want” and commented “well, nothing in life is free.”
+The woman in fact was a police officer assigned to the Los Angeles Police Department, Human Trafficking Task Force and had served as a decoy in many areas of Los Angeles, including off Figueroa Avenue for the 77th Street Station in South Central, the Hollywood area, and the Wilshire area.

 Our client certainly did not know she was a decoy, but she was not quite as good looking as he expected when he first pulled over.
 Nonetheless, he allowed the conversation to continue in the direction of sex, although this was not his intention at first.
 She then bluntly asked, “you got cash?”
 Our client responded he did and she quickly got to seeking to reach an agreement to provide him sex in exchange for money paid to her.